argdata/metrictensor/README.md

 - November 2017

-This repository contains example jupyter notebooks.
-The dskit directory has the data science visualization toolkit.
-You may store cvs files in the data directory, Lastly, the model persistent files are meant to be stored in the models directory.
+This repository contains an example jupyter notebook.
+The dskit directory has the data science visualization, optimization, feature_selection, keras_model, and utilities toolkits.
+You may store cvs files in the data directory.
+Lastly, the model persistent files are meant to be stored in the models directory.

 Installation